Connectedness of fractals associated with Arnoux-Rauzy substitutions: Introduction

-\paragraph{Outline of the paper} In Section~\ref{sec:prelim}, we give the definition of generalized substitutions and explain how they act on discrete planes, we give a definition of the Rauzy fractal using these objects, and we introduce Arnoux-Rauzy substitutions.
+\paragraph{Outline of the paper} In Section~\ref{sec:prelim}, we give the definition of dual substitutions and relate them with discrete planes, we give a definition of the Rauzy fractal, and we introduce Arnoux-Rauzy substitutions.
 In Section~\ref{sec:cover}, we establish a combinatorial sufficient condition for the connectedness of Rauzy fractals.
-In Section~\ref{sec:appl} we apply the results of Section~\ref{sec:cover} to prove the connectedness of the fractal associated with an Arnoux-Rauzy substitution (Theorem~\ref{thm:ARapprox} and~\ref{thm:ARfractal}).
-Finally, in Section~\ref{sec:counterex} we provide examples to show that some possible generalizations of Theorem~\ref{thm:ARfractal} are not true.
+In Section~\ref{sec:appl}, we apply the results of Section~\ref{sec:cover} to prove the connectedness of the fractal associated with an Arnoux-Rauzy substitution (Theorem~\ref{thm:ARapprox} and~\ref{thm:ARfractal}).
+We deduce the existence of a connected Markov partition for the associated toral automorphisms (Theorem~\ref{thm:ARmarkov}).
+Finally, in Section~\ref{sec:counterex}, we provide examples to show that some possible generalizations of Theorem~\ref{thm:ARfractal} do not hold.